rapp-project/rapp-platform/rapp_audio_processing/README.md

 ##Set noise profile service
 This service was created in order to store each robot’s noise profile.
 The service expects three inputs: a string containing the audio file, the audio type and the user that owns the robot.
 The supported audio types are nao_ogg, nao_wav_1_ch and nao_wav_4_ch.

-Initially, the user is authenticated against the MySQL database, in order to check if they have the necessary access rights to execute speech recognition and audio processing functionalities.
-Then, the audio file (ogg, wav 1 or 4 channels) is converted to wav, single channel with a sampling rate of 16kHz, employing the SoX library.
+Once the service is invoked, the audio file (ogg, wav 1 or 4 channels) is converted to wav, single channel with a sampling rate of 16kHz, employing the SoX library.
 Finally, the noise profile is acquired using the SoX noiseprof tool and the respective file is stored in the RAPP Platform under the user’s folder.

 Service URL: ```/rapp/rapp_audio_processing/set_noise_profile```